 After September 11, 2001, John envisioned and co-founded the World Trade Center in Kabul, Afghanistan.
 He is actively working to establish World Trade Centers in Kurdistan, Iraq; Addis Ababa, Ethiopia; Tulsa, Oklahoma (for Native American Indians); and in Shenyang, China where he is working with investors to develop a $500 million World Trade Center complex.

-John currently serves as the Chairman of the World Trade Centers Associations Committee on Peace and Stability Through Trade, and is deeply committed to finding ways of helping developing countries around the world through the vehicles of business and education.
+John served as the Chairman of the World Trade Centers Associations Committee on Peace and Stability Through Trade, and is deeply committed to finding ways of helping developing countries around the world through the vehicles of business and education.

 Prior to his work at the WTCA, John taught and served as the Vice President of the American University Extension, Okinawa.
 During his tenure he reorganized the Extension replacing staff, writing new policy, creating a distance-learning system and many international student programs.
 He also negotiated several sister-institution agreements between U.S. and Japanese universities